gumaerc-testorg/ocw-www/content/websites/cc.111-spring-2013.md

   documents and arguments of the founding of the United States.

-  This course is part of the [Concourse](http://web.mit.edu/concourse/www/) program at MIT.
+  This course is part of the [Concourse](https://concourse.mit.edu/) program at MIT.'

-  '
 course_image:
   content: 570145f2-dc25-3554-4c89-aebc302e4fc5
   website: cc-111-modern-conceptions-of-freedom-spring-2013